edyarr/Twine_Workshop/Game_Creation.md

 ### 4. **Developing your own game/story**

 This is the final stage of the workshop.
 In this activity, I want you to develop your own game.
-You need the follow the plan as proposed below:
+You need to follow the plan as proposed below:

 1. Select a topic from the following list
       1. Topic A